Code-Institute-Submissions/Cuisine/README.md

 The project is deployed on Heroku, and can be accessed [here](https://recipe-app-python.herokuapp.com)

 The Github for this project can be found [here](https://github.com/brookk16/Cuisine).
-And can also be accessed via the github logo in the footer.
+And can also be accessed via the github logo in the footer of the website.

 ##### To deploy to Heroku:
 1. Start by creating an account on [Heroku](https://www.heroku.com/)